ether/etherpad-lite/doc/api/http_api.md

 ## API Methods

-The terms in the curved brackets have to be appended at the end of the request.
-The API method `deleteGroup(groupID)` in cURL it looks like:
+The terms in the curved brackets have to be appended at the end of the request. tz an '&'.
+The API method `deleteGroup(groupID)` in cURL looks like:

 	curl "http:/pad.domain/api/<version>/deleteGroup?apikey=<API-key>&groupID=<YourDesiredGroupID>"